Vietnam Baseball Championship

-The National Baseball Clubs' Championship (Vietnamese: Giải vô địch các câu lạc bộ bóng chày Toàn quốc), or National Baseball Championship, formerly known as the National Baseball Clubs' Cup, is an annual baseball tournament in Vietnam.
+The Vietnam Baseball Championship (Vietnamese: Giải vô địch các câu lạc bộ bóng chày Toàn quốc, lit.
+'National Baseball Club Championship'), formerly known as the National Baseball Club Cup, is an annual baseball tournament in Vietnam.
 Sanctioned by the Vietnam Baseball and Softball Federation (VSBF), it is the first official national tournament for domestic clubs in Vietnam, where the winners are recognized as national champions.

-Since its debut in 2022, the tournament has had 4 editions, participating teams from 5 Vietnamese cities and 3 champions crowned in its history.
+Since its debut in 2022, the tournament has had five editions, participating teams from five Vietnamese cities and three different club champions crowned in its history.

 Format

-Games in the group stage and semifinals are played in 110 and 150 minutes, respectively, before the last official inning is announced, while the championship game is played in 7 innings.
+Games are played in 7 innings or 150 minutes.
+No new inning can begin after 120 minutes.
 If a game remains tied after said time and inning limits, it will head into extras.
-Mercy rule applies in the tournament, in which a game is called after the 4th inning should the score difference is 10 runs or more.
+Mercy rule applies in the tournament, in which a game is called after the 4th inning should the run difference is upwards of 10 runs.

 Most editions of the tournament feature a round robin group stage where teams are split into 2 pools, from each of which 2 teams advance to the single-elimination semifinals and finals.
 No third-place game is held.

 The 2023 edition was the only tournament so far to be played in a double-elimination bracket of 11 teams.

-Starting from the 2023 edition, the tournament solely consists of players of Vietnamese nationality, with foreign nationals excluded from competition.
+Starting in 2023, the tournament solely consists of players of Vietnamese nationality, with foreign nationals excluded from competition.